 AUTOSOMAL DOMINANT INHERITANCE

 The characteristics of autosomal dominant inheritance in humans can be summarized as follows: (1) There is a vertical pattern in the pedigree, with multiple generations affected (eFigure 40–3).
 (2) Heterozygotes for the mutant allele show an abnormal phenotype.
 (3) Males and females are affected with equal frequency and severity.
 (4) Only one parent must be affected for an offspring to be at risk for developing the phenotype.
 (5) When an affected person mates with an unaffected one, each offspring has a 50% chance of inheriting the affected phenotype.
 This is true regardless of the sex of the affected parent—specifically, male-to-male can transmission occur.
 (6) The frequency of sporadic cases is positively associated with the severity of the phenotype.
 More precisely, the greater the reproductive fitness of affected persons, the less likely it is that any given case resulted from a new mutation.
 (7) The average age of fathers is advanced for isolated (sporadic or new mutation) cases.

 A pedigree illustrating autosomal dominant inheritance.
 Square symbols indicate males and circles females; open symbols indicate that the person is phenotypically unaffected, and filled symbols indicate that the phenotype is present to some extent.

 Autosomal dominant phenotypes are often age-dependent, less severe than autosomal recessive ones, and associated with malformations or other physical features.
-They are pleiotropic in that multiple, even seemingly unrelated ...
+They are pleiotropic in that multiple, even seemingly ...